Sirius-ashwak/MediBird/FixLog.md

 ## Summary of Fixes

 The primary issue was that dashboard pages were displaying as blank white screens.
-This was due to multiple issues relating to icon implementations and component nesting across the application.
+This was due to two main problems:

+1. Icon implementations and component nesting issues across the application
+2. Authentication problems causing 401 (Unauthorized) errors when navigating between dashboard sections

 ### Component Fixes: